Stanley v. Georgia

 Stanley v.
-Georgia, 394 U.S. 557 (1969), was a landmark decision of the Supreme Court of the United States that helped to establish an implied "right to privacy" in U.S. law in the form of mere possession of obscene materials.
+Georgia, 394 U.S. 557 (1969), is a landmark decision of the United States Supreme Court that helped to establish an implied "right to privacy" in U.S. law in the form of mere possession of obscene materials.

 The home of Robert Eli Stanley, a suspected bookmaker, was searched by police with a federal warrant to seize betting paraphernalia.
-As they found none, they instead seized three reels of pornographic material from a desk drawer in an upstairs bedroom, and later charged Stanley with the possession of obscene materials, a crime under Georgia law.
+They found none, but instead seized three reels of pornographic material from a desk drawer in an upstairs bedroom, and later charged Stanley with the possession of obscene materials, a crime under Georgia law.
 The conviction was upheld by the Supreme Court of Georgia.

 In the Supreme Court of the United States, Justice Thurgood Marshall wrote the unanimous opinion that overturned the earlier decision and invalidated all state laws that forbade the private possession of materials judged obscene on the grounds of the First and Fourteenth amendments to the United States Constitution.
 Justices Potter Stewart, William J. Brennan, and Byron White contributed a joint concurring opinion with a separate opinion having to do with the Fourth Amendment search and seizure provision.
 Justice Hugo Black also concurred expressing the view that all obscenity laws were unconstitutional.

 The case also established an implied right to pornography, but not an absolute right, since in Osborne v.
 Ohio (1990), the Supreme Court upheld a law which criminalized the possession of child pornography.

-Legal Background
+Legal background

 Prior to the Stanley case, the prevailing precedent was that of Roth v.
 United States, where obscene material was determined to be unprotected by the First Amendment right to speech.
 In Roth, the defendant sent lewd advertisements by mail and sold American Aphrodite, a magazine containing erotica and pornography content.
 A California court convicted him under state law, and when Roth appealed the decision, the Supreme Court upheld the conviction.
 In the majority decision, written by Justice Brennan, a new test was created for determining what can be considered obscene (the Hicklin test was used since a ruling in 1857, which the Court abandoned in Roth).
 Since the ruling in Roth in 1957, many cases in state and federal courts were determined using the case as primary justification.

 Facts

-Robert Eli Stanley, a resident from Atlanta, Georgia, was a suspected bookmaker.
+Robert Eli Stanley, a resident of Atlanta, Georgia, was a suspected bookmaker.
 A warrant was granted to search his home.
 The searching officials did not find evidence of bookmaking, but instead discovered three reels of eight-millimeter film.
 They watched the films using a projector that they found in Stanley's home, and upon discovering that the films were pornographic, they seized the films as evidence and arrested Robert Stanley for possession of obscene matter, which was illegal by Georgia statute.
 Stanley was tried and convicted of possession of obscene material.
 Stanley appealed to the Supreme Court of Georgia, in which the court affirmed the decision of the lower court.